 Interpreters must take all reasonable care to be accurate, competent and professional.
 Competency standards expected of an interpreter are to:

-An interpreter may be given documents about the case in advance to help them prepare for the hearing.
-If this occurs, the interpreter must keep these documents confidential.
+Interpreters may be given documents about the case in advance to help them prepare for the hearing.
+If this happens, the interpreter must keep these documents confidential.
 The documents may include a copy of the charges, summary of facts, witness statements, and expert witness briefs.
 In cases where there is simultaneous interpretation, such as a jury trial, the interpreter may be given the lawyer’s opening and closing addresses or the judge’s summing up.

 An interpreter must not take advantage of knowledge obtained when acting as an interpreter or through access to court information, facilities or privileges, for their own personal gain or to benefit another person.

-The court or tribunal will authorise payment for an interpreter’s services (unless the interpreter has been engaged by a party in a civil proceeding).
+Where the interpreter has been engaged by the court or tribunal, the Ministry will authorise payment for an interpreter’s services.
 An interpreter must not accept any other payment (remuneration), gift or gratuity.

 It is expected that interpreters will maintain the appropriate dress standard to reflect the function of the court or tribunal.
 No jeans or casual clothes are to be worn.

-An interpreter must arrive on time for the start of the court or tribunal hearing, and must return from breaks on time.
+An interpreter must arrive on time for the start of the court or tribunal hearing.
+This includes returning from breaks on time.
+You must arrive 15 minutes before the hearing is scheduled to begin.

 A judge is addressed as “Your Honour”, “Sir” or “Ma’am”.